bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-1--basic-circuitry/README.md

 #### Activity 4 - LEDs and Switches
-* Build a circuit with a switch and an LED where the LED turns on when the switch is pressed.
-Then try to make a circuit where the LED turns off when the switch is pressed.
+* Build a circuit with a button and an LED where the LED turns on when the bubtton is pressed.
+Then try to make a circuit where the LED turns off when the button is pressed.

 <!--